wikimedia/operations-puppet/modules/squid/README.md

-# squid3 Puppet Module #
+# squid Puppet Module #

-A Puppet module for installing and managing the squid3 software.
+A Puppet module for installing and managing the Squid software.
 It is very generic in nature, just installing the packages and making sure the service runs.
 The configuration file is entirely up to you, either via a template that gets evaluated in the calling class or directly a configuration file

 ## Requirements ##
-- A Debian like distro (e.g. Ubuntu)
+- Debian
-- An understanding of the squid3 software
+- An understanding of the Squid software

 ## Notes ##